abahmanem/camel-casper/README.md

 # Casper Camel Connector
 Since Camel 3.14

-Both producer and consumer are supported

 The Casper blockchain component uses the Casper Java SDK : https://github.com/syntifi/casper-sdk and allows you to interact with Casper nodes.

+Both producer and consumer are supported.

-add the folllowing dependency maven pom.xml file. for this component:
+To use casper Camel component ,add the following dependency maven pom.xml file. for this component:

 ```java
 <dependency>